vffuunnyy/mesh-reducer/README.md

 # Mesh Reducer

-This project provides a Rust implementation for reading and reducing points from various 3D mesh file formats (STL, OBJ, and STEP) using a fast grid sampling method.
+This project provides a Rust implementation for reading and reducing points from various 3D mesh file formats (STL, OBJ, PLY, and STEP) using a fast grid sampling method.
 The functionality is exposed to Python using PyO3.

 ## Features

-- Read STL, OBJ, and STEP files and extract points.
+- Read STL, OBJ, PLY, and STEP files and extract points.
 - Reduce the number of points using a fast grid sampling method.
 - Python bindings for seamless integration with Python projects.

 ## Supported Formats
 - STL
 - OBJ
+- PLY
 - STEP (initial implementation with future improvements expected)

 ## Usage